 Planes sold as P. x acerifolia or P. x hispanica are available in all sizes from many sources as a landscape tree.
-It is however usually not clear what clone is being supplied.
+It is however often not clear what clone is being supplied.

 The hybrid planes are very wind-sturdy, at least in Britain.
 Mitchell claimed (Collins Guide) that planes have never been known to blow down.
-He was writing before the great storm of 1987 in the south of England, when many large trees were brought down.
-However, they are undoubtedly among the most wind-resistant of trees for inland areas.
+He was writing before the great storm of 1987 in the south of England, when many large trees did fall.
+However, they are undoubtedly among the more wind-resistant of trees.
 Branches can be torn off by high winds from time to time.
 The occidental plane is said to be comparatively soft wooded, and is prone to branch breakage in its native habitat.
 Twigs fall off London planes regularly in storms, but this is normal for most deciduous trees.

 At some times of the year high winds and changes in humidity can cause large amounts of older bark to be shed at the same time.
 This can lie in quantities round trees.